UMD: A Globally Connected University

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

-After you commit to the program, Education Abroad will enroll you in one of the following three (3) credit UMD courses:
+After you commit to the program, Education Abroad will enroll you in one of the following two (3) credit UMD courses:

 The credit you earn during this program will count as resident credit.

-- Computer Engineering- Category F Elective
+- Computer Engineering: Category F Elective

-- Electrical Engineering- GTE: General Technical Elective
+- Electrical Engineering: GTE: General Technical Elective

 - Fire Protection Engineering: Technical Elective

-- Mechanical Engineering- TECH4XX out-of-major technical elective
+- Mechanical Engineering: TECH4XX out-of-major technical elective

 |Billable costs are charged to your student account.
-They are due based on the Bursar's payment schedule.
+They are due based on the Office of Student Financial Services and Cashiering payment schedule.
 Be sure to check your statements when they are available.|

 |This fee is charged to your UMD account upon course registration.
 This fee includes: Tuition, in-country transportation, course related activities, group meals, and teaching services.|